kbatsuren/wiktra/README.md

 Here all you need to do is two things.
   1) create a folder 'lua' in 'C:\ProgramData\Miniconda3\'
-  2) copy the entire folder of wikt into 'C:\ProgramData\Miniconda3\lua'
+  2) copy the entire folder of wikt from this project and paste it into 'C:\ProgramData\Miniconda3\lua'

 It should be similar to Linux and MacOs.